 Anyone that's been up a mountain recently will know the anxiety of taking your phone out after a few great runs to find it worryingly freezing and inexplicably low on battery.
 That's because modern smartphones aren't anywhere near hardy enough for seriously cold temperatures, and battery life takes a serious hit as a result.

 Sidestepping that whole issue isn't too challenging, though, thankfully - pick up a Phoozy pouch for your phone, pop it in their in your pocket or bag, and relax in the knowledge that it's both protected from water and rain ingress, and from extreme temperatures.
 When you need to check it, you should find that it's happy and performs normally.

 Once you're a bit more sure on your feet, let's talk about action cameras.
 There are few activities that lend themselves better to filming than skiing - even mediocre performances look great in wide-angle slow motion.
 If you're looking to film your descents, GoPro is the obvious choice.

 Its latest Hero camera is the 9 Black, and it's predictably the best it's made yet.
 You'll get amazingly smooth video even without a stabilizer, and crystal-clear resolution will mean that your memories are preserved forever.

 Mammut Avalanche Airbag Backpack

 For our final entry, though, we're returning to the question of safety.
-Skiing and snowboarding are amazing fun, but there's also the question that they're a damn sight more dangerous than most alternative pastimes.
+Skiing and snowboarding are amazing fun, but there's also no question that they're a darn sight more dangerous than most alternative pastimes.
 Crashing is one thing, but when you're up in the mountains there's a background risk of an avalanche that's a little terrifying, especially if you venture off-piste.